Belgium, France, Netherlands

 • Belgian Real Estate rose 'proportionally' as much as in other countries.
 We have a Global Economy.
 For this reason alone, it is incorrect to pretend Belgians did not have a bubble.
 There is and was no such thing as a microclimate for Real Estate.

-• Belgian Real Estate will fall as Long Term interest rates soar due to the (hyper)inflation.
+• Belgian Real Estate will fall as long-term interest rates soar due to the (hyper)inflation.
 All Real Estate will.

 • Commercial Real Estate is the next shoe to drop.
 As the recession/depression worsens, more commercial properties are "for Sale" and/or "for Rent,"...but as there is NO demand, they stay vacant.